sarojiniPanda/HOPE/_posts/2017-04-08-using-transfer-learning-to-classify-images-with-keras.markdown

 So far, we have passed each of the 32x32x2 color images through a pre-trained CNN to extract their corresponding bottleneck features.
 In this way, we have converted the array of raw image pixels to a representation that encodes the content of the image.
 By visualizing a low-dimensional representation of the bottleneck features, we see that training a classifier on the bottleneck features should yield good performance.

-In the Jupyter notebook in the repository, I have trained a very shallow NN on the bottleneck features.
-It yields a test accuracy of xx%! :)
+In the Jupyter notebook in the repository, I trained a very shallow CNN on the bottleneck features.
+It yields a test accuracy of 82.68%! :)

 #### Play with the Code!

-Can you do better with other pre-trained architectures?
-Feel free to download the [repository](link) on GitHub and try your own hand at transfer learning!
+Can you do better with other architectures?
+Feel free to download the [repository](https://github.com/alexisbcook/keras_transfer_cifar10) on GitHub and try your own hand at transfer learning!